dikortis/LetsTalkETC/Episodes/Episode_13.md

-eyes then the second revolution I saw what I witnessed was the mobile revolution I saw everybody had mobiles I knew that was going to to to be something huge that or all our lives we're going to change because of this and this is another revolution I just
+eyes then the second revolution I saw what I witnessed was the mobile revolution I saw everybody had mobiles I knew that was going to be something huge that or all our lives we're going to change because of this and this is another revolution I just